Shir0kamii/graphitesend/README.rst

 A lot of things will change with this fork, but any breaking change will happen six months after its notice.
 Most often in the form of a deprecation.

-Since the fork, the following changes has been made:

-* Rework of the documentation with better usage

 Roadmap
 =======